brainstormforce/wp-spectra/readme.txt

 * Improvement: Google Maps - Added a toggle to switch between Roadmap View and Satellite View.
 * Fix: Container - Resolved an issue wherein the link control content and edit icon would overflow out-of-screen after entering lengthy URLs.
 * Fix: Counter - Resolved an issue wherein the total number resets to default on end number change.
+* Fix: Global - Resolved an issue that would cause block-styling to break when used for a custom archive template of specific post types in FSE themes.

 = 2.12.7 - TUESDAY, 26th MARCH 2024 =
 * Improvement: Added compatibility with WordPress v6.5.